drvinceknight/unpeudemath/_posts/2015-02-07-playing_against_a_mixed_strategy_in_class.md

 ![]({{site.baseurl}}/assets/images/2score_histogram.png)

-It looks like we have a few more losers than winner but not by much.
+It looks like we have a few more losers than winners but not by much.
 In fact I would suggest (because I know the theory covered in Chapter 5 of my class) that the students were in fact indifferent against this \\(\sigma_1\\).
 Indeed: